PricelessToolkit/MailBoxGuard/README.md

 # MailBoxGuard
-Lora Long Range Mailbox Sensor for Smart Homes or for Standalone use
+Lora Long Range Mailbox Sensor for Smart Homes or for Standalone use.